GET IN TOUCH

 Once a levy notice has been received, the taxpayer should confirm exactly why the department acted.
 This ensures the response is accurate and supported by documentation.

-• Request written details: A summary of your account showing all assessed taxes, penalties, interest, and applicable periods.
+• Request written details — Ask for a summary of your account showing all assessed taxes, penalties, interest, and applicable periods.

 What Happens If You Ignore a North Carolina Bank Levy Notice

 Ignoring a North Carolina bank levy notice will not stop collection.
-In most cases, your account will already be frozen, and the bank must transfer funds after a set waiting period.
+In most cases, your account will already be frozen, and the bank must transfer funds once the garnishment process is complete.
 If you take no action, additional penalties, interest, and enforcement measures may follow, increasing financial and legal risks.

 Immediate Account Impacts

-• Frozen funds: The bank must freeze the balance to the total amount shown on the levy notice until it is paid or released.
+• Frozen funds — The bank must place a hold on the balance in your account up to the total amount shown on the levy notice.

 Additional Collection Actions and Penalties